lauralogozzo/lauralogozzo.github.io/04_color-palette.md

 <h3> Documentation </h3>

-Function that displays the available color palettes, and their names:
+Function to display the available color palettes, and their names:
 <pre>
   <code>
 plotCols(